cwendorf/EASI/docs/Examples/PenLaptop/README.md

 ---

-## Independent Groups Example with PenLaptop Data
+## Independent Groups Example with PenLaptop Information

 ### Overview of this Example